michaeldorner/information-diffusion-boundaries-in-code-review/README.md

 To visualize the results and reproduce the tables and figures of the publication, see the Jupyter notebooks in the subfolder `notebooks/`.

 ## Credits

+Thanks a lot

+- [Andreas Bauer](https://github.com/andreas-bauer) for your valuable feedback in countless discussion.

 ## License